gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => Cat
 ```

-While this method can be changed in by any class in the ancestor chain, this privilege is rarely abused and is frowned upon, but one _could_ do it.
+While this method can be changed in by any class in the ancestor chain, this privilege is rarely abused and is frowned upon, but know that one _could_ do it.

 For some, it may be surprising that the `Class` class is a subclass of the `Module` class, meaning that all class objects are also Modules.
 In the next section, we will talk about modules; remember that many things will also apply to class objects.